 Men Like to Sing?
 Sing with Us!

-The University Glee Club of New Haven is an all-male chorus looking for new members as we prepare for our concert to take place on December 10, 2017.
+The University Glee Club of New Haven is an all-male chorus looking for new members as we prepare for our concert to take place in May, 2018.

 We are a non-audition group singing with the rich blend of men's voices: Tenor I, Tenor II, Baritone and Bass.